 Comparing data-center invoices from multiple vendors is a daunting task.
 Each Data Center and Co-Location provider uses its pricing methodology and billing models.

 Clients are forced to compare apples to oranges, as the cost base on complex definitions and data models.
-The spend doesn’t run through TEM systems due to the absence of EDI and the complexity of the invoices.
+The spend doesn’t run through Telecom Expense Management systems due to the absence of EDI and the complexity of the invoices.
 Simplifying the process and clearly defining key data-center terminology is essential to finding the right solution and getting the best price for customers.

 The first step?
 This spend needs to run through TEM systems and normalized.
 Then it needs to be compared to contracted rates for monthly validation.
 Then standard monthly KPI’s will be driven to lock in all the cost-saving and cost avoidance.